adeperio/base/README.md

 ### Requirements

 #### A working instance of Postgres
-The latest version of Postgresql can be found here: http://www.postgresql.org/download/.
+The latest version of PostgreSQL can be found here: http://www.postgresql.org/download/.

 In addition to the regular DB used by Base, if you'd like to run the tests, you will also need to setup another database specifically for running the tests and ensure your test.env file points to it correctly.